Hansoners/twitter-stock-bot/README.md

 ```

 ## Obstacles
 Twitter's API only allows for scraping 3200 tweets from a user's timeline, so I was unable to scrape all the tweets from the POTUS twitter account.
 As a result, I had to download an existing json of tweets from the POTUS.
 Additionally, I was unable to obtain historical data on stock prices at the exact time of the tweet due to API limitations, so I had to use opening prices instead.

+## Conclusion
+If your objective is to make minimal profits and maybe (most likely) lose all your money, this is for you ✌️.